 Absorbance Equation - Light Intensity

 To ensure accurate absorbance measurements, spectrophotometers are typically zeroed or baseline-corrected using a blank (a cuvette containing only the solvent).
 This corrects for any absorbance by the solvent or cuvette material itself, ensuring only the sample’s contribution is measured.
-Then the sample is placed in the spectrophotometer and the absorbance spectrum can be measured.
+Then the sample is placed in the spectrophotometer and the absorbance spectrum is measured.

 Spectrophotometer vs. Spectrometer